FFurno/MATLAB_Toolboxes/README.md

 ## MATLAB_Toolboxes
-Some useful toolboxes that I developed to perform empirical analyses and simulations in MATLAB
+Some useful toolboxes to perform empirical analyses and simulations in MATLAB

 ### Available Toolboxes
-- **FRED_Interface**: easy download of multiple time-series from FRED database
+- **FRED_Interface**: compact download of multiple time-series into timetable from FRED database
-- **Depreciation_Toolkit**: tools to simulate, measure, and approximate tax depreciation schedules
+- **Depreciation_Toolbox**: tools to simulate, measure, and approximate tax depreciation schedules
+- **Dynare_Toolbox**: automatic extraction of steady-states, IRFs and transitions from Dynare simulations